The Kenwood TS-570D(G) transceiver (I)

 The LCD display is very clear, without the least dim area or defect, and its brightness is adjustable with a 4-stage dimmer accessible with the Menu #00, the default being set on "d2".
 The scrolling text messages are complete and virtually eliminate most reference to the manual once you are used to play with the buttons MENU, UP/DOWN, MULTI CH and the numeric keypad.

 Another feature working in the other modes than FM, is the AGC control located in the middle of the left panel.
 It can be used to modify the time constant using by the S-meter to react face to a change in the input signal.
-However, the AGC cannot be disable.
+However, the AGC cannot be disabled.

 Usually a fast time constant is used for high speed CW, when receiving weak signals or when tuning rapidely.
 The default constant is "slow" for SSB and AM, "fast" for AM and FSK.
 It must be checked if you work in CW with a linear amplifier too.
 The same control manages also the Tone, a feature which utility is not trivial.
 Indeed, I observed that in conditions of heavy beating QRM, the AGC/TONE gives a worst result than switched off; it produces pulses or seem to increase the level of QRM !
 This is maybe a physiological feeling but it produces real effects !

 Then there is the digital Vu-meter.
-Although it looks great, works fine and is accurate, some meters are exclusives : while emitting you cannot display at the same time the ALC and compression level or worst, the Power and SWR.
+Although it looks great, works fine and is accurate, some meters are exclusives : while emitting you cannot display at the same time the ALC and compression level or worse, the Power and SWR.
 It is a pity because these two last ratings are very useful to know the tuner output power.
 Of course we can get these values reading any external SWR-meter, a peripheral that any amateur must own to know the true power emitted by his antenna system.

 The POWER on button located at the upper left corner is clever.
 Usually when you push a button it reacts immediately, hopefully.
 This one not !
 Kenwood engineers probably recognized that placing the switch on/off near the top of the rig or near another button can trouble some users : imagine that you switch off your rig in place of selecting a memory or a filter...
 For the least annoying !
 But Kenwood is clever.
 If you push by mistake on the power on/off, nothing happens...
 What's wrong ?
 Don't panic, this is excellent !
 In fact to activate it you have to push and hold it down until the message "HELLO" is displayed on the screen.